Last Updated: May 19, 2026

 What color varieties are available?

-The most common variety in the hobby is the “Opal” form, which features red speckles on the face and gill covers against a predominantly blue body with yellow fins.
-Wild-type Borellii tend to show more uniform blue-gray coloration.
-Both forms have the same care requirements.
-The color intensifies with good care, proper diet, and when the fish is in comfortable conditions.
+The most common variety in the trade is the “Opal” form, which adds red facial speckles on the cheeks and gill covers to the blue body and yellow fins.
+Wild-type Borellii tend toward more uniform blue-gray coloration without the red facial detail.
+Both forms have identical care requirements.
+Color intensity in both varieties improves with good water quality, diet variety, and appropriate temperature.

 Can I keep Borellii with other Apistogramma species?